April showers bring flowers

 Access to safe water and adequate sanitation can jump-start a cycle, improving the lives of an entire family a bit more every single day.
 Thanks to money saved on doctor’s visits, and a new source of income, these solutions afford families more than just comfort: they provide families with the ability to easily repay the loan itself.

-Now, with their toilets fully paid-off, many women in Mahahalli are applying for a new WaterCredit loan to bring access to safe water into their homes.
+Now, with their toilets fully paid-off, more women in the village are applying for a new WaterCredit loan to bring access to safe water into their homes.
 By reinvesting in their own futures, they’re ensuring that they and their families grow more prosperous through their own hard work.

 Just like the flowers in Mahahalli, which bloom brighter with each passing season.